 To find the port refer to your owner’s manual.
 It is usually located under the steering wheel and above the pedals.

-If you are using a generic code reader or scanner, you can use the OBD 2 pin found in your vehicle’s engine bay.
+Using a generic code reader or scanner, you can use the OBD 2 pin found in your vehicle’s engine bay.

 Step 3.
 Pull-out Stored OBD-II Error Codes